BeataKostkowska/mem_serwis_alk/README.md

-# H1 Mem Serwis
+# Mem Serwis
-### H3 Beata Kostkowska
+### Beata Kostkowska

-To start the project use commands:
+To start the project use commands:\
-`npm install`\n
+`npm install`\
-`npm start`\n
+`npm start`

 Project was made using React.
-For styling used classical CSS and CSS modules.
+Styling was made using classical CSS and CSS modules.